Intro

 5115fd2..82238bf master -> master

-Since the change was merged in the central repository, a developper can now pull from the application1 workspace.
+Since the change was merged in the central repository, a developer can now pull from the application1 workspace.

 $ cd ../application1